codecov/codecov-action/README.md

 ## Usage

 To integrate Codecov with your Actions pipeline, specify the name of this repository with a tag number as a `step` within your `workflow.yml` file.
 The Action also requires you to provide an upload token from [codecov.io](https://www.codecov.io) - in order to avoid exposing your token, store it as a `secret`.
-Optionally, you can choose to include an additional three inputs to customize the upload context.
+Optionally, you can choose to include three additional inputs to customize the upload context.

 Inside your `.github/workflows/workflow.yml` file: